CarphatianSnake/async-race/README.md

 ## How to launch

-To launch the application you need to clone/fork repo, install all packages and launch the [server mock](https://github.com/mikhama/async-race-api).
+To launch the application you need to clone/fork repo, install all packages and launch the [server mock](https://github.com/mikhama/async-race-api) on port `3000`.

 ## Stack